The statistics surrounding coffee industry trends are remarkable. That’s because, right now, three important things are happening.

 Areas of Opportunity

 - Brand awareness.
 You’re starting this from scratch.
-You’ll need to put a lot more effort into general marketing than many existing businesses.
+You’ll need to put a lot more effort into coffee marketing than many existing businesses.

 - Low sales and revenue.
 At least at the beginning.
 You’ll be starting small, and expectations about sales and profit should be adjusted accordingly.